-The school canteen is open each day before school, at recess and during lunch.
-The canteen caters for a variety of dietary requirements (such as halal and gluten-free diets).
+The school canteen is independently operated and is open each day before school, at recess and during lunch.
+The canteen caters for a variety of dietary requirements.
 There is a range of food items available, including bread rolls, sandwiches, chicken / fish / beef burgers, salads, sushi, vegetarian hot food, wraps, baguettes, drinks, juices, bottled water and ice creams.